A new way to test the Cosmological Principle: measuring our peculiar velocity and the large scale anisotropy independently: Review of the number count dipole

-The second contribution is the intrinsic dipole $\dint$, which is the largest-scale anisotropy in the rest frame distribution $\rframe{(\mathrm{d} N/\mathrm{d} \Omega)}$.
+The second contribution is the intrinsic dipole $\dint$, which is the largest-scale anisotropy in the rest frame distribution \ch{$\rframe{\ndens}(\nvec)$}.
 In a statistically isotropic universe it is due to the fact that even if the observer is perfectly at rest with respect to the background cosmology, the galaxies have peculiar motions and density fluctuations which lead to a dipole in their distribution.
-This dipole is therefore often called the `clustering dipole' or `structure dipole'.
-If the Universe does not obey the Cosmological Principle, but has significant large scale anisotropies, e.g.\ in a Bianchi model, this intrinsic dipole can be significantly larger.
+This dipole is therefore often called the `clustering dipole' or `structure dipole'. \ch{It has contributions from density fluctuations, redshift space distortions, gravitational lensing and other relativistic terms.
+We discuss it in more detail in Appendix~\ref{app:Dip-int}.} If the Universe does not obey the Cosmological Principle, but has significant large scale anisotropies, e.g.\ in a Bianchi model, this intrinsic dipole can be significantly larger.

-Within the cosmological standard model ($\Lambda$CDM model) that is based on the Cosmological Principle, the distribution of galaxies should be quite homogeneous and isotropic when averaged over very large scales, with an intrinsic dipole in its number count determined by the density fluctuations, velocity and gravitational potential on large scales~\cite{Bonvin:2011bg,Challinor:2011bk}.
+Within the cosmological standard model ($\Lambda$CDM model) that is based on the Cosmological Principle, the distribution of galaxies is quite homogeneous and isotropic when averaged over very large scales, with an intrinsic dipole in its number count determined by the density fluctuations, velocity and gravitational potential on large scales \ch{using linear perturbation theory}~\cite{Bonvin:2011bg,Challinor:2011bk}.
 In Fig.~\ref{f:intrinsic}, we show the expected amplitude of the intrinsic dipole $d_\mathrm{int}=\sqrt{9C_1^\mathrm{int}/(4\pi)}$ (see e.g.~\cite{Gibelyou:2012}) for different tanh-smoothed top-hat redshift distributions with redshift limits $z_\mathrm{min}$ and $z_\mathrm{max}$.
-The intrinsic angular power spectrum $C_l^\mathrm{int}$ is calculated by the public Boltzmann code {\sc class}~\cite{Blas:2011rf} updated to {\sc class}gal~\cite{DiDio:2013bqa} using the halofit power spectrum for the matter distribution~\cite{Takahashi:2012em}.
+The intrinsic angular power spectrum $C_\ell^\mathrm{int}$ is calculated by the public Boltzmann code {\sc class}~\cite{Blas:2011rf} updated to {\sc class}gal~\cite{DiDio:2013bqa} using the halofit power spectrum for the matter distribution~\cite{Takahashi:2012em}.
 In the {\sc class}gal code, we simply replaced $\ell_{\min}=2$ by $\ell_{\min}=1$ which does not include local terms like the kinematic dipole.
-The other local terms are monopoles and therefore irrelevant for our discussion.
+The other local terms are monopoles and therefore irrelevant for our discussion \ch{(see Appendix~\ref{app:Dip-int} for more details)}.